Documentation Index

 - Token-based protection for state-changing operations

-Implemented via Next.js configuration:4.3 Rate Limiting
+Implemented via Next.js configuration:

-Endpoint-specific Limits:| Endpoint Type | Limit | Window | Block Duration |
+| Endpoint Type | Limit | Window | Block Duration |

 | Authentication | 5 requests | 60s | 5 minutes |